CAKEbuilder/dbserver-mobile/bugs_and_todo_list.md

 # todo
-* account for CS not being installed on the computer at all
 * organize folder structure so that all files users interact with are at the root, and resources are in a folder
 * remove recent changes made to support v2, since it simply will not work.
 * upgrade Alex to Powershell v4 and test
+* * account for cs not being installed on the computer at all
 * account for double quotes in an alias
 * provide user with dump binds for autoexec:
  * // condump